microsoft/MSLab/Scenarios/SecGuide GPOs/readme.md

 This lab is just a quick way how to deploy secguide policies on Win10.
 It will just download, extract and import policies from https://blogs.technet.microsoft.com/secguide/2018/04/30/security-baseline-for-windows-10-april-2018-update-v1803-final/

+Note: if applying into RS5 VMs running in Hyper-V, you should disable secure system setting.
+If not, VMs might not boot.
+If this happens, simply opt out of VBS using Set-VMSecurity -VirtualizationBasedSecurityOptOut $true

 ## LabConfig

 ```PowerShell